 I bet you wondered about it.
 Come on, admit it, you want to know how my composting toilet is working out for me, don’t you? ;) Well grab a comfy chair and I’ll tell you all about it.

 I have a waterless toilet, also known as a composting toilet.
 I am off-grid, as you might know, here in my lovely spot in Alkmaar.
 That means no connection to the sewer either.
 Besides that, I think it is ridiculous that we are flushing millions of gallons of perfectly clean drinking water through our toilets on a daily basis.
 About 33 litres per person on average!
 And that keeps continuing even though clean drinking water is getting scarcer by the minute and you can just as well use rainwater.
 But enough about that.
+You can easily use human manure for composting.
+Maybe not for your bed of lettuce, but you can fertilize fruit trees very well with the stuff.
+There is even a word for it: humanure.
+Isn’t that cool?

 I have a super-de-luxe Separett toilet, called the ‘Villa’.
 It makes me chuckle that I have a Villa in my Tiny House. ????
 I wanted a little bit of luxury when it comes to ‘the throne’; I make daily use of it after all.
 This toilet is made in Sweden where they have years of experience with living off-grid and therefore with off-grid solutions.
 I got my toilet form Ecosave.
 They are not paying me for writing this, just so you know.
 But Daniel is a sweetheart and has a wealth of knowledge and experience in the field of self-sufficiency.
 I can recommend him wholeheartedly.